lcashdol/WAPot/README.md

-# hrpot
+# WAPot
-A honeypot use to observe traffic directed at home routers.
+A honeypot that can be used to observe traffic directed at wireless home routers.

+The honeypot will emulate a Belkin Home Wireless router with the default setup.
+These routers are shipped with no password set for the adminitrative interface by default.

+Usage:

+$ cd WAPot

+$ go run main.go